 I aim to create provoking images that are thematically focussed and set to interrogate perceptions and self-reflection on culture, landscapes, identity, and emotions.
 Through my visual work I capture the complex strength and fragility of the human condition, by carefully visualizing and merging layers of realities with imaginations.

 My art is in constant creative evolution where I sometimes use photo-manipulation to create my imaginal works.
-I have over the past decade evolved alongside my art, working inventively with various mediums, such as aluminum and silk, and other avant-garde photographic concepts.
+I have over the past decade evolved alongside my art, working inventively with various mediums.

 See my work here.